Tsubarah/Tsubarah/README.md

 ### Hi there, my name is Benjamin - aka [Tsubarah][website] 👋

-## Currently a Front End Developer student exploring and soaking up all the knowledge I come across !!
+## A Front End Developer student exploring and soaking up all the knowledge I come across !!

-- 🔭 Check out
+- 🔭 Check out https://www.cryptovoxels.com/play for a virtual experience 🤩
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for more interesting projects to code!
 - 🥅 2022 Goals: Improve my programing skills and expand my social network within the programing community
 - ⚡ Other than coding: I love to stay active and healthy for body and soul
-- Fun fact:
+- Fun fact: Bluetooth was named after a tenth-century king, Harald Bluetooth, King of Denmark and Norway.

-### Connect with me:

 <br />
 <br />